 Public takeovers

-When a company wishes to acquire another company (the ‘target’) whose shares are admitted to trading on a regulated market (such as the Main Market of the London Stock Exchange) or a multilateral trading facility (eg AIM) in the UK, the acquisition is typically described as a public takeover.
+When a company wishes to acquire another company (‘target’) whose shares are admitted to trading on a regulated market or multilateral trading facility in the UK (eg the Main Market of the London Stock Exchange or AIM, respectively), the acquisition is typically described as a public takeover.

 The tax consequences of a public takeover will depend on how the takeover is structured, and in particular whether:

-1. the consideration offered to the target’s shareholders (the offeree shareholders) for their shares is:
+1. the consideration offered to target shareholders for their shares is:

 1. cash